 Camping Is Great for Family Bonding and (Re-)Connecting

 Far too often, life gets in the way of spending quality time as a family and enjoying each other's company.
 Between work, daily responsibilities, school, homework, extracurricular activities, and other things, there is often barely enough time to sit down for a family dinner, play a game, or simply have a conversation.

 During camping, away from all the distractions from work, technology, and everyday life, the entire family has the chance to relax, to play, to have fun together, and to create memories that last a lifetime.

 This is one of our favorite benefits of camping.
 Kids often find new friends within minutes of setting up camp.
 Whether it's the neighbor kids from the tent or camper next door, or kids they met on the playground, while wandering around, or during the campground's kids activity events.

-Our My Friends and I book is a great way to capture the fun memories and new friendships kids make on their camping trip – it's a beautiful keepsake and a wonderful travel friend for happy campers.
+Our My Friends and I book is a great way to capture the fun memories and new friendships children make on their camping trip – it's a beautiful keepsake and a wonderful travel buddy for happy campers.

 Get a copy of the My Friends and I book before your next camping trip!